adarshchaturvedi9993/shop-file-upload/README.md

 - Default password: `shop123` (change this in `app.js`)

 ## Security Note
-This implementation uses client-side Cloudinary API calls for simplicity in this experimental project.
 For production use:
-1. Move all Cloudinary API calls to a server-side implementation
+1. Change the default admin password
-2. Implement proper user authentication
+2. Implement server-side authentication
-3. Set up rate limiting
+3. Set up Cloudinary security settings
-4. Enable Cloudinary's security features
+4. Monitor your Cloudinary usage